Change Log

 We enhanced some of the collision detection functions in our Python and MathJs API's.
 Here is a list of the changes:

-- Collisions can be detected for circles and rectangles that are rotated around an axis besides their own center points.
+Collisions can be detected for circles and rectangles that are rotated around an axis besides their own center points.

-- Lines have been added to object detection.
+Lines have been added to object detection.

-- Using either
+Using either get_intersections

-in the Python API orgetIntersectionPoints
+in the Python API or getIntersectionPoints

 in the MathJs API returns the points where the object boundaries have intersected.

 Tables are back!
-Sorry that we took tables away, we had an issue with them, and we wanted to redeisgn them anyway.
+Sorry that we took tables away, we had an issue with them, and we wanted to re-design them anyway.
 Now rather than the table being hidden in the Hack Panel, you can now add them as a draggable, resizable widget that floats above your scenario.

 You can add a table by defining a new table object in your Python or MathJs code or you can add a table through the Tools menu.
 Please check out our Python API or our MathJs API to learn how to do this programmatically.